Checkmarx/JS-SCP/src/session-management/README.md

   console.log('Example app listening on port 3000');
 });
 ```
-The image below shows the `Set-Cookie` HTTP response header
+The image below shows the `Set-Cookie` HTTP response header:

 ![`Set-Cookie HTTP response header][13]

-and the next one, the database entry on `sessions` tables
+and the next one, the database entry on `sessions` tables:

 ![entry on database `sessions` table][14]